Nick Leckey

-Nicholas Nathan Leckey (born March 12, 1982) is a former American football center who played in the National Football League.
-He was drafted by the Arizona Cardinals in the sixth round of the 2004 NFL Draft.
-He played college football at Kansas State University.
+Nicholas Nathan Leckey (born March 12, 1982) is an American former professional football player who was a center in the National Football League (NFL).
+He played college football for the Kansas State Wildcats and was selected by the Arizona Cardinals in the sixth round of the 2004 NFL draft.

-Leckey played for the New Orleans Saints, St. Louis Rams and the Arizona Cardinals.
+Leckey also played for the St. Louis Rams and New Orleans Saints.

-Early years
+Early life

 Leckey attended Grapevine High School in Grapevine, Texas and was a letterwinner in football and wrestling.
 In football, he was a three-year starter.
-In wrestling, he won the State Championship as a senior.
+In wrestling, he won the state championship as a senior.
 Leckey graduated from Grapevine High School in 2000.

 College career

 Leckey played college football at Kansas State University where during his career, he did not allow a sack.
 He majored in hotel/restaurant management.
 He began his career at guard before switching to center.
 He started 41 consecutive games.
-He earned first-team All-America honors from ESPN and Sports Illustrated as a senior.
+He earned first-team All-American honors from ESPN and Sports Illustrated as a senior.
 Also earned consensus All-Big 12 first-team choice and named Kansas State's Offensive Lineman of the Year.

 He was a finalist for the Rimington Trophy, which eventually went to Jake Grove of Virginia Tech.

 Professional career

 Arizona Cardinals

-Leckey was selected by the Arizona Cardinals in the sixth round (167th overall) in the 2004 NFL Draft.
+Leckey was selected by the Arizona Cardinals in the sixth round (167th overall) in the 2004 NFL draft.
 He made his NFL debut at the St. Louis Rams on September 12.
 During his time at the Cardinals, he played in 44 games making 20 starts.